Recognition of same-sex unions in Europe: Government proposals or proposals with a parliamentary majority

 On 12 July 2022, a petition on same-sex marriage reached 28,000 signatures (above the 25,000 signatures needed to trigger a debate in parliament).
 President Volodymyr Zelenskyy stated on 2 August 2022 that while a change of the constitution, which defines marriage as union of a man and a woman, is not allowed as long as martial law is in place, he endorses the introduction of civil unions and asked his government to evaluate legal options.
 As of 26 May 2023, the Ukrainian Parliamentary Judicial Committee is considering Bill № 9103, which would introduce civil partnerships in Ukraine.
 In August 2024, the Committee on National Health, Medical Assistance and Medical Insurance recommended the bill for adoption in its first reading.
+On 22 January 2026, a draft of a revised Civil Code was submitted to the Parliament of Ukraine by Speaker Ruslan Stefanchuk and a large group of lawmakers, intended to "harmonize Ukrainian family law with European Union standards".
+It introduces amendments that define a family as the cohabitation of a man and a woman and includes a provision to automatically annul marriages if one spouse undergoes legal sex reassignment.
+The Parliament Speaker has described the proposal as "modern and European".
+If adopted, the new Civil Code would explicitly exclude same-sex partnerships.

 Legal rulings

 In April 2025, Lithuania's Constitutional Court ruled that Article 3.229 of the Civil Code, which permits partnerships exclusively between a man and a woman, was unconstitutional, and mandated the Lithuanian Parliament to legislate to recognize civil partnerships for same-sex couples.
 In its ruling, the Constitutional Court also opened a legal pathway for same-sex couples to register civil partnerships through the courts, even in the absence of specific legislation.

+Poland has not implemented the contracting or recognition of same-sex unions, although it is obliged to do so by judgments of the European Court of Human Rights: